MicrosoftLearning/MB-7005-Create-manage-journeys-D365-Customer-Insights/Instructions/Labs/04-Segment-based-journey.md

+---
+lab:
+    title: 'Lab 4: Create a segment-based journey'
+---
+## Lab 4: Create a segment-based journey

-In this unit, you will learn how to:
+In this lab, you will learn how to:
 - Create a journey based on a segment
 - Define exit criteria for the segment

-## Create a segment-based journey
+### Task 1: Create a segment-based journey
 Contoso wants to be able to engage with customers that meet specific demographic criteria.
 To accomplish this, they will create a segment-based journey.

 1. Under Engagement, select **Journeys.**